-Table 1.
-These figures are multiplied by the student yield factor to determine the number of students generated per square foot of commercial and industrial development.
-To determine the school facilities square foot impact of commercial and industrial development shown in Table 7, the students per square foot are multiplied by the cost of providing school facilities.
+The data in Table 7 is based on the per student costs shown in Table 1.
+These figures are multiplied by the student yield factor to determine the number of students generated per square foot of commercial/industrial development.
+To determine the school facilities square foot impact of commercial/industrial development shown in Table 7, the students per square foot are multiplied by the cost of providing school facilities.
+When these figures are compared to the cost to house students, it can be shown that each square foot of commercial/industrial development creates a cost impact ranging from \$0.05 to \$4.47.